 Reference copies of the Draft DMD are available at the Civic Centre and local libraries.

-The seven north London boroughs of Barnet, Camden, Enfield, Hackney, Haringey, Islington and Waltham Forest are preparing a joint waste plan.
+The seven north London boroughs of Barnet, Camden, Enfield, Hackney, Haringey, Islington and Waltham Forest are preparing a joint North London Waste Plan.

-The waste plan will identify a range of suitable sites for the management of all of North London's waste up to 2031 and include policies and guidelines for determining planning applications for waste developments.
+The waste plan will identify a wide range of suitable land for the management of all North London's waste up to 2035, and include policies and guidelines for determining planning applications for waste developments.

 For further information, visit North London Waste Plan.

-The Council is required to keep the Local Plan preparation process under review and to produce a Monitoring Report.
-The Monitoring Report assesses the implementation of policies contained within the Local Plan documents.
+We are required to keep the Local Plan preparation process under review and to produce a monitoring report.
+The Annual Monitoring Report assesses the implementation of policies contained within the Local Plan documents.

 The Local Plan for Enfield is a framework that helps protect our environment and heritage whilst shaping and guiding growth and development.

-The Local Development Scheme (LDS) sets out the Council’s programme for the preparation of Enfield’s Local Plan for the period 2013-2016.
+The Local Development Scheme (LDS) sets out the council’s programme for the preparation of Enfield’s Local Plan for the period 2019-2022.

 We have joined The Local Self Build Register, which gathers detailed information from people who want to build their own homes in the borough.
 By registering, valuable data on the demand for self-build and custom housebuilding in Enfield can be collected.

 Your interest will show that there is demand for self-build and custom housebuilding in Enfield, allowing us to develop specific policies for the provision of self-build or custom housing plots in the future.